 7/20.
 Charizard – Pokémon franchise

-If you wanna be the very best that no one ever was, you should consider getting this flame Pokemon.
+If you wanna be the very best that no one ever was, you should consider getting this flame-orange character Pokemon.
 Charizard is the final form of Charmander and Charmeleon.
 Throughout these evolutions, one thing that has remained constant is their tail.
-Ending with a flame that, if extinguished ends the Charizard’s life, this flame also provides most of the firepower behind Charizard’s attacks.
+Ends with a flame that, if extinguished ends the Charizard’s life, this flame also provides most of the firepower behind Charizard’s attacks.
 Charizard also always has so much personality and becomes fiercely loyal to their trainer.
 Charizard has been voted the best fire-type Pokémon in the Official Nintendo Magazine in 2010.
 Charizard is also one of the most easily recognizable Pokémon, gracing the cover of multiple games.

 6/20.
 Alduin – Elder Scrolls: Skyrim